Ejaz-100400/Netflix-clone/README.md

 The Netflix clone website has the following features:

-- User authentication and authorization
 - Browse and search for movies and TV shows
-- Create and manage watchlists
+- Create and manage watchlists in list section
-- Rate and review movies and TV shows
-- Watch trailers and preview videos
 - Responsive design for mobile and desktop devices

 ## Technologies Used